inalogy/connector-ais2/README.md

 Licensed under the [Apache License 2.0](/LICENSE).

 ## Status
-AIS2 Connector is a POC version.
-Tested with MidPoint version 4.4.1.
-The connector is supported by Artin Solutions.
-If you need support, please contact idm@artinsolutions.com.
+[AIS2](https://www.ais2.sk) Connector is intended for production use.
+Tested with MidPoint version 4.7.
+The connector was introduced as a contribution to midPoint project by [Inalogy](https://www.inalogy.com) and is not officially supported by Evolveum.
+If you need support, please contact info@inalogy.com.